 Becoming a single parent will be a hard choice and change for you as well as for your child.
 Juggling through so many emotions can be difficult for you, and when you have to take care of your child’s emotions as well, it can almost always seem like an impossibly difficult job.
 However, you can minimize the pain and damage it causes to both you and your child by taking some baby steps to help prepare you both for the change.
 Here are a few tips that can help you connect better with your child and also help you adapt better to your single parent status:

 If you are busy through the week and are not able to give as much quality time to your child as you would otherwise want to, make sure you set up a dedicated number of hours for each weekend that you will spend exclusively with your child.
+You need to have better communication skills for your children.
 Plan fun activities for your child that both of you can take part in together.
 The activities do not have to involve spending money.
 Instead, you can plan lots of fun and interesting activities depending on your child’s age and interest.
 For example, both you and your child can spend a day in the kitchen doing simple yet super fun things such as kneading dough, beating eggs, making a batter for a cake, baking a cake, chopping and dicing vegetables under your supervision and many more such fun yet simple tasks in the kitchen.
 You can also try and make the weekends a special day to hit the beach or go to the park.
 Make sure that when you are there with your child, you plan it in such a way that you are not distracted by anything else.